civio/medicamentalia/_articles/contraceptives/data.en.md

 Joof used birth control to space her next four pregnancies.
 Now she is back to using birth control full time.
 "Seven children are enough," Joof says.

 Some women may not want to have any more children, like Joof, or they may not want children at all.
-Though their reasons may vary, women with unmet birth control needs have at least one thing in common: they don't want to get pregnant and they are not doing anything about it.
+Though their reasons may vary, [women with unmet birth control needs have at least one thing in common](/contraceptives/team/#global-data){:target="_blank"}: they don't want to get pregnant and they are not doing anything about it.
 </div>
 </div>